eman-hamad/Design-Patterns/README.md

 Provides a getInstance() method to retrieve the same instance.

-Includes a connect() method to simulate database connection.

 Includes a Client class to test the Singleton behavior.

 Benefits of Singleton Pattern